 Dr. Sue Leson, RDN, LDAssociate Professor and Director, Coordinated Program in DieteticsYoungstown State UniversityDepartment of Human EcologyCushwa Hall, Room 33131 University PlazaYoungstown, Ohio 44555

 Program RequirementsEach student spends a minimum of 1200 hours at approved clinical sites during the junior and senior years of the CPD.
 Upon satisfactory completion of the CPD, graduates are issued a Verification Statement that confirms their eligibility to sit for the Commission on Dietetic Registration (CDR) registration examination for dietitians.
 CPD graduates who successfully write the registration examination are entitled to use the RD credential to signify professional competence.
 Admission to the CPD is restricted since only a limited number of students can be accommodated.

 Estimated Program Costs

 The estimated costs listed below do not include University tuition and fees.
-Please see the University tuition and fees link below.Year 1 Books (in addition to "classroom" books) $400 ADA membership dues 50 Mahoning Valley Dietetic Association 10 Uniform, shoes, name tag 85 Travel to supervised practice sites * Digital portfolio membership (one-time) 80 Year 2 Books (in addition to "classroom" books) 125 ADA membership dues 50 Mahoning Valley Dietetic Association 10
+Please see the University tuition and fees link below.Year 1 Books (in addition to "classroom" books) $400 ADA membership dues 50 Mahoning Valley Dietetic Association 10 Uniform, shoes, name tag 85 Travel to supervised practice sites * Federal/state background check 40 Drug testing 40 Year 2 Books (in addition to "classroom" books) 125 ADA membership dues 50 Mahoning Valley Dietetic Association 10

 ODA Annual Meeting Transportation, lodging, meals (ODA) - variable